aroemers/sibiro/README.md

 An exception is thrown if parameters for the URI are missing in the data map.
 The values in the data map are URL encoded for you.

 _That's all there is to the core of this library.
-Read on for some provider extras and possibilities._
+Read on for some provided extras and possibilities._

 ## Provided extras for basic defaults